 - After it’s completely melted, remove the pot from the water and let it sit for a few minutes.

-- Let them cool completely before burning.
-About 12 hours.
+- Let them sit and cool for about 12 hours.

 Are Candles Toxic?